clewisdavis/The-Joy-of-React/course-notes.md

   const [code, setCode] = React.useState('');
 ```

-- When the user submits their ocode,a `window.alert` should let them know whether it's correct or not, by comparing their submitted vallue with the `CORRRECT_CODE` constant.
+- When the user submits their code,a `window.alert` should let them know whether it's correct or not, by comparing their submitted value with the `CORRRECT_CODE` constant.

 ```JAVASCRIPT
     if (code === CORRECT_CODE) {